 General Concerns

 Follow the instrument manufacturer's instructions for the details of operating the instrument.
+Conduct the calibration for specific conductance rather than conductivity if the instrument has automatic temperature compensation.

-For instruments without automatic temperature compensation, attempt to adjust the temperature of the samples to 25°C. If the temperature cannot be adjusted, measure the temperature with a calibrated device (see FT 1400), record the temperature, correct for temperature (per section 3.4 below) and report the results corrected to 25°C.
+For instruments without automatic temperature compensation, attempt to adjust the temperature of the samples to 25°C. If the temperature cannot be adjusted, measure the temperature with a calibrated device (see FT 1400), record the temperature, correct for temperature (per section 3.4 below) and report the results corrected to 25°C, if reporting specific conductance.

 Ensure stable sample and sensor temperature before calibrating or taking sample readings.
 Drifting sensor or sample temperature may produce erroneous sample measurements, calibrations or verifications.

-Thoroughly rinse the conductivity sensor with deionized water and fresh standard when calibrating or verifying the calibration or when taking sample measurements.
+Thoroughly rinse the conductivity sensor with deionized water and fresh standard when calibrating.
+Rinse the conductivity sensors with deionized water or standard when verifying calibrations.
 For in-situ measurements, ensure adequate flushing of the sensor with fresh sample water prior to taking measurements.
 Any residual standard, sample or deionized water remaining on the sensor may affect the measurement of the subsequent standard or sample.
 This is especially true when samples or low-concentration standards are measured subsequent to measuring high-concentration standards.

 Drifting readings or an inability to calibrate the sensor may also indicate a fouled electrode.
 Clean the electrodes per the manufacturer’s instructions.